Resource-Bounded Kolmogorov Complexity Provides an Obstacle to Soficness of Multidimensional Shifts: Proof of Theorem

 \section{Proof of Theorem~\ref{th:dls}}

 It is enough to prove the theorem for shifts of finite type (since a configuration in a sofic shift is a coordinate-wise projection of a configuration from a shift of finite type).

-We fix an SFT (where the supports of all forbidden patterns are pairs of neighboring cells) and show that for every $k$ there exists a locally admissible $(2^{k}+1) \times (2^{k}+1)$-pattern $P_k$ with the required property: every $n\times n$ square pattern inside $P_k$ has Kolmogorov complexity $O(n)$.
+We fix an SFT (which can be defined by a set of forbidden patterns $F$ where every pattern in $F$ is a pair of neighboring letters) and show that for every $k$ there exists a locally admissible $(2^{k}+1) \times (2^{k}+1)$-pattern $P_k$ with the required property: every $n\times n$ square pattern inside $P_k$ has Kolmogorov complexity $O(n)$.

 To this end we choose an arbitrary coloring of the border line of a square of size $(2^{k}+1) \times (2^{k}+1)$ so that this coloring can be extended in at least one way to a locally admissible coloring of the entire square, see Fig.~\ref{f:recursuve-construction}~(a).
 Since the set of all colorings of the square is finite, we can find algorithmically (by a naive brute-force search) the lexicographically first coloring of the horizontal and vertical centerlines of the square that are compatible with the fixed coloring of the border line (i.e., the coloring of the border line together with coloring of the centerlines can be extended to a locally admissible coloring of the whole square), see Fig.~\ref{f:recursuve-construction}~(b).
 Observe that the centerlines split the square into four squares of size $(2^{k-1}+1) \times (2^{k-1}+1)$.